Ultramarine (novel): Key themes in the novel

 The other crew members never chose to become sailors and cannot understand that anyone with any other options could possibly want to work in the merchant navy.
 Yet, they like their life at sea, in the main.
 At any rate, they have been in the merchant navy for too long and could not contemplate going back to a more sedentary life.
 This does not mean that they are truly happy or contented, or that they can understand why someone would choose to become a sailor.
 More to the point, Dana is seen as a ‘part-timer’ and an amateur whereas they are professionals doing the job for a living — because they have to.
 As a result, Dana, branded the outsider and the intellectual, gets little sympathy from the others.
 Some of them, in fact, are quite hostile to him.
 All this boils down to the opposition, in social-class terms, between them (who are working-class) and him (who is not).

 One way of being accepted would be to play cards with the other men, but Dana never even tries.
 Another way would be to go drinking with them, but Dana is at first reluctant to indulge in this pleasure, for reasons that are not clear.
 (It turns out he wins the respect of his fellow crew members in due course as a heavy drinker who can hold his drinks!)
 Another way towards acceptance is, increasingly, in Dana's eyes, to go whoring while the ship is in port.
 But, here, we have a problem, because the hero is a sensitive young man who has moral scruples.
 These moral scruples are made far worse by the fact that Dana is in love with his girlfriend back home, a girl called Janet, who does write to him from time to time.
-It is not clear whether the two ever had sex together, so that one gets the impression Dana might still be a virgin — in which case the desire to sleep with a prostitute would acquire, somewhat, a sense of urgency.
+It is not clear whether the two ever had sex together, so that one gets the impression Dana might still be a virgin — in which case the desire to have sex with a prostitute would acquire, somewhat, a sense of urgency.
 (But this is never made clear; the author bashfully glosses over this.)